gamblevore/speedie/Documentation/VM.md

 * Make debugging possible, easy and fun.
 * Some "[temporal](#user-content-temporal)" magic and mystery. (optional)

-Some nice things to know:

-* RefCounting could take 1 instruction per 2-objects... but in ARM the same refcounts could take 32-instructions.
-So it should be a lot faster and smaller.
-* Function-calls are way better expressed.
-Tighter & smaller.
+### Small and fast
+Speedie ASM should be 2x/3x smaller than ARM, on average. <small>(This is just a wild guess, as its not finished yet!
+But this is my hope!)</small>

+*If I say (2 v 13), that means Speedie takes 2 instructions to do something, and ARM would take 13 to do the same.*

+* RefCounting instructions (1 vs 16-32).
+* Function-calls are expressed cleanly.
+Tighter, smaller, faster.
+Far superior design.
+(2 vs 2-20, typically 2 vs 10)
-* Many useful instructions for doing low-level maths.
-The compiler will automatically insert them, obviously, you don't need to know them.
-The point is, maths should express itself tightly.
+* Many low-level math instructions, the compiler will automatically insert them.
+These include:
-* Tight loops too.
-We have two instructions specifically for expressing loops tightly.
+    * Div2 (fast divide by power of 2, on signed ints)  (1 vs 2)
+    * Integer Min / Max  (1 vs 3)
+    * Multiply or add by a immediate constant, on both ints and floats (1 vs 2)
+    * Increment/decrement  objects and globals (1 vs 3)
+* 64-bit direct constants (and 48-bit and 16-bit versions) without needing to load from a separate location.
+* Branching (1 vs 2)
+* Loop specific instructions do in (1 vs 3-4).

+**Only needs approx-100 instructions (once finished).
+I have 77 so far but SIMD is missing.
+ARM needs over 1000!**

+### Other nice things to know abou:

+• Within 1.5 years of community acceptance, an ARM-JIT will be created.
+This will run speedie apps on ARM-CPUs at full native speed.

+• The ASM works on any platform.
+It will be a great way to learn ASM!
+Even better, is that once the JIT is made, your hand-written Speedie-ASM runs at full-native speed.

-* Has SIMD instructions... useful for 3D graphics, audio, etc.
+• The VM has SIMD instructions... useful for 3D graphics, audio, etc.

-* All builds are fully optimised, even debug-builds.
+• All builds are fully optimised, even debug-builds.
 The only difference is that release-builds will remove debug-only code from your code-base.
+This is code that YOU marked as debug.
+For example:

+    function Example (|string| name)
+        target debug
+            expect (name != "") ("Empty name passed")
+            // programmer expects this never to happen in release due to other checks earlier

+        printline name

+This makes debugging your apps much simpler, as you are less likely to get a difference between your "release" and "Debug" version.
+Usually, they can just be the same program!

 ### Future Possibilities

-Hopefully within 1.5 years of release, an ARM-JIT will be created for Speedie.
-This will mean that even your speedie-VM based code, should run at full speed using native instructions.
-(At least on ARM CPUs.)

 ### Temporal